rayvburn/hubero/hubero_bringup_gazebo_ros/README.md

 ## Prerequisites

-Before you try to run exemplary worlds, you need to setup Gazebo simulator with a required set of models (used in provided worlds).
-Visit [Gazebo setup wiki page](https://github.com/rayvburn/hubero/wiki/Gazebo-setup) and start with setup of `3DGems` model pack (this is required, rest may be optional depending on your system configuration).
+Before you try to run exemplary worlds, you need to set up the Gazebo simulator with a required set of models (used in provided worlds).
+Visit the [Gazebo setup wiki page](https://github.com/rayvburn/hubero/wiki/Gazebo-setup) and start setting up the `3DGems` model pack (this one is required, others may be optional depending on your system configuration).

 ## Run

-Before a launch of an exemplary world one must apply both ROS workspace and Gazebo configurations:
+Before the launch of an exemplary world, one must apply both ROS workspace and Gazebo configurations:

 ```bash
 source <ROS_WS_DIRECTORY>/devel/setup.bash